 |

-The first patent for an Enigma machine (or at least something that
+The first patent for an Enigma machine, or at least something that

-would eventually evolve into an Enigma machine) was filed by the
+would eventually evolve into an Enigma machine, was filed by the

-German Arthur Scherbius in 1918.
+German inventor Arthur Scherbius in 1918

-abroad.
+and abroad.
 Although we have tried to be as complete as possible,

-we are quite certain that we have missed some.
+it is entirely possible that we have missed some.

 please contact us.